gautamsainiusf/Statistical-Profiling-Internet-Users/README.md

 After analyzing the outcome of the data, I came to the following conclusions:

-1. For all time window chosen, each user&#39;s internet uses data in a week shows the statistically significant correlation for the corresponding time window across all weekdays in other weeks when compared with usages data of the same users.
+1. Item 1 For all time window chosen, each user&#39;s internet uses data in a week shows the statistically significant correlation for the corresponding time window across all weekdays in other weeks when compared with usages data of the same users.
-2. Even for very small-time windows such as 10 seconds, the internet uses for a user exhibits repeated behaviors when compared with another user, which we can see in the graphs and P-value table.
+1. Item 2 Even for very small-time windows such as 10 seconds, the internet uses for a user exhibits repeated behaviors when compared with another user, which we can see in the graphs and P-value table.
-3. From the charts, it can be concluded that for a longer profiling time window, a user&#39;s data overlaps with other user&#39;s uses.
+1. Item 3 From the charts, it can be concluded that for a longer profiling time window, a user&#39;s data overlaps with other user&#39;s uses.
 If we gradually decrease profiling windows, then a user&#39;s uses data correlates more with other users.
-4. It is also observed that uniqueness in the users&#39; usage profile increases as the size of the window decreases.
+1. Item 4 It is also observed that uniqueness in the users&#39; usage profile increases as the size of the window decreases.
 That is because the number of indistinguishable users increases when window size decreases.
-5. This uniqueness behavior is an essential analysis as it can be used to authenticate a user.
+1. Item 5 This uniqueness behavior is an essential analysis as it can be used to authenticate a user.
 From the data for a time window, we can distinguish one user from another.
 The authentication can be performed by analyzing for the smaller window size, such as 10 seconds, and for larger window size such as 5 minutes to find out if decreases or increases affect the distinguishability of the users.
-6. I believe that this profiling can be used for passwordless authentication of the users by comparing uses and time from preciously stored use.
+1. Item 6 I believe that this profiling can be used for passwordless authentication of the users by comparing uses and time from preciously stored use.
 If there is an anomaly, then either it can also be predicted that the user account might be hacked.
 If password-based authentication is used, then it can help to identify threat users and request a password reset to the real user.

 # Thank you